-SUBJECT PROPOSED RULE CURRENT RULE COMMENTS withdrawn more than 10 days provided in paragraph (d).
-The to make it easier for before the date that a hearing on arbitrator(s) may determine in claimants to understand the merits under Rule 13600 is the award that a party shall how much they have to scheduled to begin, a party paying reimburse to another party any pay when they file a claim a filing fee will receive a partial non-refundable filing fee it has and what, if any, portion of refund of the filing fee in the paid.
-If a customer is assessed that fee may be refunded. amount indicated in the schedule forum fees in connection with below, less any other fees or costs an industry claim, forum fees In addition, several sets of assessed against the party under assessed against the customer brackets in the filing fee the Code, including any hearing shall be based on the hearing schedule would be session fees assessed under Rule deposit required under the condensed.
+SUBJECT PROPOSED RULE CURRENT RULE COMMENTS withdrawn more than 10 days before the date that [a] the hearing on the merits under Rule 13600 is scheduled to begin, a party paying a filing fee will receive a partial refund of the filing fee in the provided in paragraph (d).
+The arbitrator(s) may determine in the award that a party shall reimburse to another party any non-refundable filing fee it has paid.
+If a customer is assessed to make it easier for claimants to understand how much they have to pay when they file a claim and what, if any, portion of that fee may be refunded. amount indicated in the schedule below, less any other fees or costs assessed against the party under the Code, including any hearing session fees assessed under Rule forum fees in connection with an industry claim, forum fees assessed against the customer shall be based on the hearing deposit required under the In addition, several sets of brackets in the filing fee schedule would be condensed.
 Currently, 13902.
-No refund will be paid if the industry claims schedule for the there are 14 separate fee NASD receives notice that a claim amount awarded to industry brackets in the customer is settled or withdrawn within 10 parties to be paid by the filing fee schedule.
-Some days of the date that the hearing customer and not based on the of the fees for different on the merits under Rule 13600 is size of the industry claim.
-No brackets are the same; scheduled to begin. fees shall be assessed against others are separated by a customer in connection with amounts ranging from \$25- (See table - Partial Refund for an industry claim that is \$100.
-The result is a Settlement or Withdrawal More Than dismissed; however, in cases schedule that is confusing 10 Days Before Hearing on the Merits where there is also a customer and difficult to read.
-To - [Appendix 3] Exhibit 5). claim, the customer may be simplify the schedule, the assessed forum fees based on customer filing fee (2) If the claim does not request the customer claim under the brackets would be or specify money damages, and procedure set out above. reorganized as follows: the the Director determined that the Amounts deposited by a party \$25,000-\$30,000 bracket hearing session fee should be a shall be applied against forum (\$600) and the \$30,000- different amount than the amount fees, if any.
-In addition to 50,000 bracket (\$625) specified in the schedule in Rule forum fees, the arbitrator(s) would be combined, and 13902, the amount of the refund may determine in the award the the filing fee for the new will be the amount of the hearing amount of costs incurred bracket would be \$600; session fee determined by the pursuant to Rules 10319, and the \$1 million -
+No refund will be paid if the NASD receives notice that a claim is settled or withdrawn within 10 days of the date that the hearing on the merits under Rule 13600 is industry claims schedule for the amount awarded to industry parties to be paid by the customer and not based on the size of the industry claim.
+No there are 14 separate fee brackets in the customer filing fee schedule.
+Some of the fees for different brackets are the same; scheduled to begin.
+(See table - Partial Refund for Settlement or Withdrawal More Than 10 Days Before Hearing on the Merits fees shall be assessed against a customer in connection with an industry claim that is dismissed; however, in cases where there is also a customer others are separated by amounts ranging from \$25- \$100.
+The result is a schedule that is confusing and difficult to read.
+To Exhibit 5).
+(2) If the claim does not request or specify money damages, and the Director determined that the claim, the customer may be assessed forum fees based on the customer claim under the procedure set out above.
+Amounts deposited by a party simplify the schedule, the customer filing fee brackets would be reorganized as follows: the \$25,000-\$30,000 bracket hearing session fee should be a different amount than the amount specified in the schedule in Rule 13902, the amount of the refund will be the amount of the hearing session fee determined by the shall be applied against forum fees, if any.
+In addition to forum fees, the arbitrator(s) may determine in the award the amount of costs incurred pursuant to Rules 10319, (\$600) and the \$30,000- 50,000 bracket (\$625) would be combined, and the filing fee for the new bracket would be \$600; and the \$1 million -